 Your liver takes proteins from the foods you eat and turns them into new proteins that circulate to various organs and tissues in your body.
 A serum albumin test can tell your doctor how well your liver is working.
-It’s often used as part of a test known as a liver panel, which tests your blood for creatinine, blood urea nitrogen, and prealbumin.
+It’s often one of the tests in a liver panel.
+In addition to albumin, a liver panel tests your blood for creatinine, blood urea nitrogen, and prealbumin.

-Your doctor will likely order an albumin test if they suspect you have a condition that affects your liver function, such as liver disease, you’ll likely need to give a small blood sample for an albumin test.
+If your doctor suspects that you have a condition that affects your liver function, such as liver disease, you’ll likely need to give a small blood sample for an albumin test.
 Symptoms associated with liver disease include:

 - jaundice, which is yellow skin and eyes

 - unexpected weight loss

-- swelling around the eyes, stomach, or legs
+- swelling around your eyes, stomach, or legs

-Your doctor can also use a serum albumin test can also determine the status of certain medical conditions, including chronic pancreatitis or kidney disease.
-The results of the test can indicate whether such conditions are improving or advancing.
+Your doctor can also use a serum albumin test to check up on certain medical conditions you have, including chronic pancreatitis or kidney disease.
+The results of the test can indicate whether such conditions are improving or getting worse.

-Certain medications such as insulin, anabolic steroids, and growth hormones.
-These medications may affect the results of the test.
+Certain medications such as insulin, anabolic steroids, and growth hormones may affect the results of the test.
 Tell your doctor if you’re taking medications.
 Your doctor may tell you to change the dosage of your medication or stop taking your medication before the test.

 Don’t make any changes to your medication or dosage unless your doctor instructs you to do so.

-A lab technician will use an alcohol swab or antiseptic wipe to clean your skin.
-Then they’ll tie a band around your upper arm, which will make your veins swell with blood.
+First, they use an alcohol swab or antiseptic wipe to clean your skin.
+Then they tie a band around your upper arm to make your veins swell with blood.
 This helps them find a vein more easily.

 Once they find a vein, the technician inserts a needle that’s attached to a vial and draws blood.
-They may fill one or more vials, depending on how big of a sample is needed.
+They may fill one or more vials.

-Then they’ll send the sample to a laboratory for analysis.
+They’ll send your blood sample to a laboratory for analysis.

-A serum albumin test is often one part in a series of tests that check liver and kidney function.
-Your doctor will likely look at your entire test results to determine the underlying cause of your symptoms and make an accurate diagnosis.
+A serum albumin test is often part of a series of tests that check liver and kidney function.
+Your doctor will likely look at all your test results to determine what’s causing your symptoms and to make an accurate diagnosis.